-- 19.68 The powers are engaged when a person breaches one of the EU consumer protection laws which are scheduled to the CPC Regulation and the breach is one which harms, or is likely to harm, the collective interests of consumers who live in a member state other than FCA the member state in which the breach was committed; where the person who committed the breach is established; or where evidence or assets relating to the breach are located. - 19.69 Under the CPC Regulation the FCA can request information from competent authorities in other member states to help it determine whether a relevant breach has taken, or may take, place.
-The FCA can also request that competent authorities in the relevant member FCA states take action without delay to stop or prohibit the breach.
-All competent authorities are required to notify their counterparts in relevant member states when they become aware of actual or possible breaches of European consumer protection law. - 19.70 The FCA may use its powers under the Act or under Part 8 of the Enterprise Act (for which, see paragraphs 19.39 to 19.50 above) in order to fulfil its obligations under the FCA CPC Regulation.
+The powers are engaged when a person breaches one of the EU consumer protection laws which are scheduled to the CPC Regulation and the breach is one which harms, or is likely to harm, the collective interests of consumers who live in a member state other than the member state in which the breach was committed; where the person who committed the breach is established; or where evidence or assets relating to the breach are located.

+Under the CPC Regulation the FCA can request information from competent authorities in other member states to help it determine whether a relevant breach has taken, or may take, place.
+The FCA can also request that competent authorities in the relevant member states take action without delay to stop or prohibit the breach.
+All competent authorities are required to notify their counterparts in relevant member states when they become aware of actual or possible breaches of European consumer protection law.

+The FCA may use its powers under the Act or under Part 8 of the Enterprise Act (for which, see paragraphs 19.39 to 19.50 above) in order to fulfil its obligations under the CPC Regulation.
 The FCA will decide on a case-by-case basis which powers will enable it to obtain its desired outcomes in the most effective and efficient way.
 In the majority of cases this is more likely to be by using its powers under the Act.

-Money Laundering Regulations 2007
+Money Laundering Regulations 2007 19.71

-- 19.71 The FCA has investigation and sanctioning powers in relation to both criminal and civil breaches of the Money Laundering Regulations.
-The Money Laundering Regulations impose requirements including, amongst other things, obligations to apply customer due FCA diligence measures and conduct ongoing monitoring of business relationships on designated types of business. - 19.72 The FCA is responsible for monitoring and enforcing compliance with the Regulations not only by authorised firms who are within the Money Laundering Regulations' scope, but also by what the Regulations describe as "Annex I financial institutions".
-These are FCA businesses which are not otherwise authorised by us but which carry out certain of the activities listed in Annex I of the Banking Consolidation Directive, now Annex I of the CRD.25 The activities include lending (e.g. forfaiters and trade financiers), financial leasing, and safe custody services.
-Annex I financial institutions are required to register with the FCA. - 19.73 The Money Laundering Regulations add to the range of options available to the FCA for dealing with anti-money laundering failures.
-These options are: - to prosecute both authorised firms and Annex I financial institutions; - to take regulatory action against authorised firms for failures which breach the FCA's rules and requirements (for example, under Principle 3 or SYSC 3.2.6R or SYSC 6.1.1R); and - to impose civil penalties on both authorised firms and Annex I financial institutions under regulation 42 of the Money Laundering Regulations. - 19.74 This means that there will be situations in which the FCA has powers to investigate and take action under both the Act and the Money Laundering Regulations.
-The FCA will consider all the circumstances of the case when deciding what action to take and, if it is FCA appropriate to notify the subject about the investigation, will in doing so inform them about the basis upon which the investigation is being conducted and what powers it is using.
-The FCA will adopt the approach outlined in EG 12 when prosecuting Money Laundering Regulations offences.
-In the majority of cases where both the Regulations and the FCA rules apply and regulatory action, as opposed to criminal proceedings, is appropriate, the FCA generally expects to continue to discipline authorised firms under the Act.
+The FCA has investigation and sanctioning powers in relation to both criminal and civil breaches of the Money Laundering Regulations.
+The Money Laundering Regulations impose requirements including, amongst other things, obligations to apply customer due diligence measures and conduct ongoing monitoring of business relationships on designated types of business.

+The FCA is responsible for monitoring and enforcing compliance with the Regulations not only by authorised firms who are within the Money Laundering Regulations' scope, but also by what the Regulations describe as "Annex I financial institutions".
+These are businesses which are not otherwise authorised by us but which carry out certain of the activities listed in Annex I of the Banking Consolidation Directive, now Annex I of the CRD24.
+The activities include lending (e.g. forfaiters and trade financiers), financial leasing, and safe custody services.
+Annex I financial institutions are required to register with the FCA.

+The Money Laundering Regulations add to the range of options available to the FCA for dealing with anti-money laundering failures.
+These options are:

-25 Consumer credit financial institutions and money service businesses are also outside the definition of "Annex I financial institution", which is set out in Regulation 22(1).
+24 Consumer credit financial institutions and money service businesses are also outside the definition of "Annex I financial institution", which is set out in Regulation 22(1).